Sheds don’t have to be boring!

 If you want to take it up a notch, decorate it with small tables with lamps on top to create a better “indoor” feeling.

-You can just as easily use it to study in or just to relax and read a book.
+You can just as easily use it to work in or even to study in.
+Or, you could just to relax and read a book in peace and comfort.

 Use wood in the construction as it is known to absorb sound and install soundproof doors and windows.
 It is a little expensive but can serve as your personal room.